MOOI-Project-UvA/rule-editor/README.md

 You can then make HTTP requests to <code>/.netlify/functions/[function-name]</code>.

-For adding new functions, simply create a new folder in the `/functions` folder and add an `.mjs` to it.
+For adding new functions, simply create a new folder in the `/functions` folder and add an `.mjs` or `.js` file to it.

 You can find more information in the [Netlify Functions docs](https://docs.netlify.com/functions/overview/).